cladmi/lubuntu_live_cd/README.md

 ### casper.conf ###

-The documentation on liveCDcustomization used an out of date /etc/casper.conf and did not mention the 'FLAVOUR' command that must be set in order to take the other variables into account.
+The documentation on liveCDcustomization used an out of date /etc/casper.conf and did not mention the `FLAVOUR` command that must be set in order to take the other variables into account.

 	# This file should go in /etc/casper.conf
 	# Supported variables are: